amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 <BR><BR>
 **Let's code!**

 To get started, we need a data set with a lot of columns.
 We're going to borrow a data set from <a href='http://www.nipsfsc.ecs.soton.ac.uk/' target='_blank'>NIPS (Neural Information Processing Systems)</a> from a completed, 2013 competition.
 The meaning of the data is immaterial for our needs.
-We download <a href='https://archive.ics.uci.edu/ml/datasets/Gisette' target='_blank'>UC Irvine Machine Learning Repository</a> data sets (**warning:** this is a large file):
+Let's download our data from the <a href='https://archive.ics.uci.edu/ml/datasets/Gisette' target='_blank'>UC Irvine Machine Learning Repository</a> (**warning:** this is a large file):

 ```r